 Romanian health reform aimed to increase the overall resources allocated to health care and to shift the emphasis from in-patient to primary care.
-Four years after the nation-wide introduction of the new funding system - social insurance - the pie for health has substantially increased.
+Three years after the nation-wide introduction of the new funding system - social insurance - the pie for health has substantially increased.
 In spite of comparable utilisation tares, hospitals consume an even larger share of this pie.
 This is due to no effective cost-containment incentives in a non-competitive system dominated by hospital doctors.
 The situation has the risk of crowding out expenditure for the primary care - an essential element of the reform strategy -, and for subsidised drugs - a paramount social issue.
+The new administration has correctly identified the hospital sector as the weak link of the reform.
+Its key policy proposals however either fail to correct the problem - the new funding system based on the case mix (DRG) - or might make even worse - the partial privatisation of hospital clinics, that runs the risk of shifting private costs to the already over-burden public sector.